Part III: Kernel Services

 System calls are not directly available from ISR context.
 Instead, ISRs must use the deferred call to invoke system calls.
 Deferred call can safely invoke the following system calls:

-Deferred Calls can be enabled by setting configuration option QRT_CFG_DEFER_LIMIT with non-zero value.
+Deferred Calls can be enabled by enabling QRT_CFG_DEFER_ENABLE and by setting configuration option QRT_CFG_DEFER_LIMIT with non-zero value.